-Bhagat Singh Biography: Life, Freedom Struggle, and Legacy of a Revolutionary Hero.
+Bhagat Singh Biography – Life, Freedom Struggle, and Legacy of a revolutionary hero

-Bhagat Singh was born on 28th September 1907 in Banga, a small village in the Lyallpur district of Punjab, which is now in Pakistan.
+Early Life and Background: Bhagat Singh was born on 28th September 1907 in Banga, a small village in the Lyallpur district of Punjab, which is now in Pakistan.
 He came from a patriotic Sikh family deeply involved in the freedom struggle.
 Bhagat Singh was deeply inspired by his father, Kishan Singh, and his uncle, Ajit Singh, both of whom were freedom fighters.

 As a child, Bhagat Singh witnessed the aftermath of the Jallianwala Bagh massacre in 1919, which deeply disturbed him and sowed the seeds of revolution in his heart.
 At a young age, he was already dreaming of a free India, free from British oppression.